 Number of Employees

 The American Chemical Society has appointed Manuel (Manny) Guzman as president of CAS, the world’s authority for chemical information.
 Guzman began his appointment on September 30, 2013.
 He succeeds Robert J. Massie, who has led CAS—based in Columbus, Ohio—for more than 21 years and who retired at the end of March 2014.

 Our editorial scientists—speaking 50 languages among them—build the highest-quality and most up-to-date chemical databases in the world, using state-of-the art, proprietary technology systems developed by CAS.
-They review and intellectually analyze published research from more than 10,000 major scientific journals and patent documents from 63 patent authorities, fully disclosing the new and novel science within.
+They review and intellectually analyze published research from thousands of major scientific journals and patent documents from 63 patent authorities, fully disclosing the new and novel science within.